djkepa/custom-react-hooks/packages/use-image-load/README.md

   - `isLoading`: Indicates if the image is currently loading.
   - `isLoaded`: Indicates if the image has fully loaded.
   - `hasError`: Indicates if there was an error during loading.

+## Use Cases

+- **Progressive Image Loading**: Show a low-quality image or placeholder while the full image loads.
+- **Lazy Loading**: Load images only when they are in or near the viewport, improving page load times.
+- **Error Handling**: Handle image load errors gracefully with fallbacks or error messages.
+- **Loading State Indicators**: Display a loading indicator while images are being fetched.

 ## Contributing